 In reality, large scale professional digs are expensive projects, and typically they are development-led and developer funded.
 In areas of known archaeological interest a standard pre-start condition attached to the planning permission will ensure that archaeology is identified and recorded before development work starts.
 Consequently field archaeologists often have to work under time pressure from developers, and against the weather.

 What happens after the excavation stage?
 Archaeologists will analyse, catalogue, and store the finds and archive the records discovered during the fieldwork stage.
 Eventually the public will see a published report and an interpretation whatever insight the fieldwork stage revealed.

 The Havillands development 2006 - 2013 triggered the largest dig in Wye.
 This revealed extensive early Roman industrial archaeology and some human remains.
 The report summary concluded that 'the Romano-British activity on site appeared to be largely industrial in nature' and that 'artefactual evidence indicated a date range of AD 50-140/160, with a complete cessation of Romano-British activity by the 3rd century.'
 None of the finds were of any monetary value.

 Wye Digs is a rolling project that encourages public involvement and interest in Wye's past.
-Wye Digs can also support small scale investigation work with geo-physics and trial pits when opportunities arise, and when land owners are willing to provide access.
+Wye Digs can also support small scale investigation work with geophysical surveys and trial pits when opportunities arise, on sites where the land owners are willing to provide access.